May 5, 2018

 The type of materials used for commercial and residential roofing can be varied.
 This is mainly because of the difference in the structure between the two.
 Commercial buildings are usually taller than residential buildings.
 Due to this, commercial buildings require more protection against weather thus, tougher types of materials.

 Some of the commonly used materials on commercial roofs are tile roofing, metal roofing and ethylene propylene diene monomer roofing.
 On the other hand, residential roofs have a wider range of selection of materials like asphalt shingles, wood shingles, metal roofing and roof tiles.
-Most modern homes have flat roof features that use materials similar with commercial roofing.
+Most modern homes have flat roof features that use materials similar to commercial roofing.

 Residential roofs are more visible than commercial roofs thus, the style and design of residential buildings are highly important.
 Commercial roofs are usually flat, low-sloped, and larger compared to residential roofs.

-Most commercial roofs are flat which makes it easier to inspect and maintain.
+Most commercial roofs are flat which makes them easier to inspect and maintain.
 Residential roofs, on the other hand, usually are highly sloped making it dangerous for roofers to inspect, repair and maintain these roofs.